PopulateTools/decidim-populate-redesign/README.md

 # decidim_development_app

-Free Open-Source participatory democracy, citizen participation and open government for cities and organizations
+Free Open-Source participatory democracy, citizen participation and open government for cities and organizations.

 This is the open-source repository for decidim_development_app, based on [Decidim](https://github.com/decidim/decidim).